Renault Scenic E-Tech Review

 Ginny Says

-“It’s great to see electric cars with this sort of range becoming more affordable, but I wish it was slightly more efficient.
-The design on the other hand wows me, it's great to look with lots of well thought out features like the rear tablet holders which kids love.”
+“It’s great to see electric cars with this sort of range becoming more affordable, especially with the full grant.
+But I wish it was slightly more efficient.
+The design on the other hand wows me, it's great to look with lots of well thought out features.”

 The Scenic has a bigger battery and longer range than most of its rivals